 Stores – Input the stores you visited.
 This field is not necessary to fill out, but it can be helpful.
 I like to include this to see which stores I tend to spend more at or get the most savings from.

 This spreadsheet is very simple.
 You really only have to fill in the spending and savings fields and everything else is done for you!
-Now you can have visual evidence of how much you are truly spending and saving (great to show the unconvinced husbands, right?).
+Now you can have visual evidence of how much you are truly spending and saving.

 Do you track your grocery spending and savings?